Motorsport in the United Kingdom: Formula One

 Other than the Italian Scuderia Ferrari, the most successful teams in Formula One have been based in Britain.
 McLaren and Williams are the most successful of these, with former teams Team Lotus and Brabham also winning multiple titles.
-Six of the ten teams currently competing in Formula One are based in England with the other teams such as Racing Bulls having an aerodynamics facility in England, and the Haas F1 Team use England for their European base.
-From 2026, Audi will use the UK for a technical centre and Cadillac will use it for their European base.
+Six of the ten teams currently competing in Formula One are based in England with the other teams such as Racing Bulls having an aerodynamics facility in England, Haas F1 Team use England for their European base, Audi will uses the UK for a technical centre and Cadillac use Silverstone for their European base.
 This leaves Ferrari as the only team without a facility within the UK.

 The British Grand Prix was first held at the Brooklands oval in 1926.
 The first Formula One world Championship race occurred at its current host, Silverstone Circuit in 1950.
 A one-off race occurred at Silverstone in 2020, titled the 70th Anniversary Grand Prix, commemorating this.
 Other circuits have held the British Grand Prix, usually in intervals with Silverstone.
 Aintree Motor Racing Circuit has hosted it five times, in 1955, 1957, 1959, 1961 and 1962, and Brands Hatch held it twelve times from 1964 to 1986.
 The European Grand Prix was held at Brands Hatch in 1983 and 1985, and at Donington Park in 1993.